Bus driver cut free by firefighters in Preston after crash with road sweeper

 Emergency services were called to Tanterton Hall Road at around 4.45pm yesterday (Friday).

-Fire crews from Preston, Penwortham, and Bamber Bridge along with an Urban Searh and Rescue team were called to reports of a road traffic collision between a bus and a road sweeper.
+Fire crews from Preston, Penwortham, and Bamber Bridge along with an Urban Search and Rescue team were called to reports of a road traffic collision between a bus and a road sweeper.

 The driver of the bus was trapped in the cab of the vehicle and firefighters used holmatro cutting and spreading equipment to get the driver free.